jon-of-us/chord-converter/README.md

 # Chord converter

-A simple web app to convert chord sheets to a different format.
+Web app to convert chord sheets to a different format.
 Available at: https://jon-of-us.github.io/chord-converter/
+Use Chrome browser for full functionality.